SSuperookie/SSuperookie.github.io/index.md

 ## Research Interests 😆

-- Human-Computer Interaction
 - Applied Machine Learning
 - Biosignal Processing
-- Ubiquitous Computing
+- Human-Computer Interaction

 My previous research focus on real-life applications of haptic perception technology combined with machine learning.
-My interest is **HCI/Wearable Device** and its application in **Assistance/Healthcare**.
+My interest is **Applied ML/ Signal Processing** and its application in **Assistance/Healthcare**.
 In a word, ML and Human-central Design positively influence the life of everybody.
 I wish to devote myself to this meaningful cause and bring well-being to society.

 <br>